All Episodes

 I don't know.

-I mean, the official tally was I think 537.
+I mean, the official tally was, I think, 537.

-Now that we know that laws weren't followed in all of these states about partisan observers, now that we know that we had two separate standards in Georgia, now that we know that the Constitution wasn't followed in Pennsylvania, now that we know that similarly laws weren't followed in Wisconsin, I'd argue Michigan as well, and but we don't have enough time.
+Now that we know that laws weren't followed in all of these states about partisan observers, now that we know that we had two separate standards in Georgia, now that we know that the Constitution wasn't followed in Pennsylvania, now that we know that similarly laws weren't followed in Wisconsin, I'd argue Michigan as well, but we don't have enough time.

-Um I don't think we can ever get an accurate accounting of this election either.
+I don't think we can ever get an accurate accounting of this election either.

-Because the only way you can have an accurate accounting is if you follow the law of every state, you have the same standards, and that the constitution of every state is followed.
+Because the only way you can have an accurate accounting is if you follow the law of every state, you have the same standards, and that the Constitution of every state is followed.

 So that's my answer.